-WHAT MAKES A TRUSS STAND UP?The truss depends on three main characteristics, which can be given ‘numbers’ so that a Structural Engineer can calculate a safe load;
+The truss depends on three main characteristics, which can be given ‘numbers’ so that a Structural Engineer can calculate a safe load;

-The strength of the timbers – modern trusses are very lightweight, so only structural kiln dried timber is used and it is usually pre-treated, to prevent insect and rot attack.
-You can specify the TRADA Strength Grade when you buy timber – for example, C16 or C24 – if an Engineer supplies the Design information.
+- The strength of the timbers – modern trusses are very lightweight, so only structural kiln dried timber is used and it is usually pre-treated, to prevent insect and rot attack.
+You can specify the TRADA Strength Grade when you buy timber – for example, C16 or C24 – if an Engineer supplies the Design information

 - The distribution of the load through the parts – the design is critical – if you take one component out, or weaken it (say by cutting notches for pipes) it will be seriously weakened